IanStorm/my-smart-home-nfc/README.md

 **🐳 Make sure you have installed *Docker*.**

+## How-to

+The NFC tags have been written using the Android app [NFC Tools](https://play.google.com/store/apps/details?id=com.wakdev.wdnfc&hl=en_US&gl=US).

-## -
+## Note

-For the ignition of this repo, I used a custom JSON format.
+For the ignition of this repo, a custom JSON format has been used.
-This is subject to change, once I learned more about NFC.
+This is subject to change.